Djokovic Claims He Was poisoned Before 2022 Australian Open Deportation - UrduPoint

 They were also offered breakfast items such as bread, cereal, noodles, tea and coffee at any time of the day or night.

-"A lot of Australian people that I meet in Australia the last few years or elsewhere in the world, have come up to me, apologising to me for the treatment I received because they were embarrassed by their own government at that point," he said.
+"A lot of Australian people that I meet in Australia the last few years or elsewhere in the world, have come up to me, apologising to me for the treatment I received because they were embarrassed by their own government at that point," he said in the GQ article.

 "And I think the government's changed, and they reinstated my visa, and I was very grateful for that.